 I decided on a Co-Op store, at the opposite end to the entrance doors, where I’d be conspicuous but not in the way.
 I put my bags down on the worn stone step of an old but apparently little-used doorway and stood facing the street with my robe folded back to reveal my bowl, and I cast a relaxed gaze downwards as our discipline dictates.
 Hopefully it would be obvious that I wasn’t just waiting for someone.

 This was the first time in my ten years in the robes that I had tried this.
 I therefore had no idea how people would respond.
-I could have easily drowned in the self doubts, the ‘what ifs’ and the ‘it’ll nevers’, but seeing the whole experience in terms of Buddhist practice I resolved to not anticipate but to stay rooted in the present and allow events to unfold.
+I could have easily drowned in the ‘what ifs’ and the ‘it’ll nevers’, but seeing the whole experience in terms of Buddhist practice I resolved to not anticipate but to stay rooted in the present and allow events to unfold.
 ‘Whatever happens let it happen.
 You just don’t know so stop thinking about it.’
 I established mindfulness of my breathing and tried simply to observe the movements of my mind.